 In 1992 Crawford Gallery opened at 220 Liverpool Street East Sydney to show emerging and mid-career painters and contemporary jewellers and object makers.
 It closed in 1999 when one of its directors became a full-time writer and editor.
 During those eight years, Crawford Gallery gave a number of emerging artists, such as Marie Hagerty, Kate Bergin, David Harley, Amanda Penrose Hart, Brett Masters, Lara Merret, Claudia Damichi, and Jason Benjamin their first solo shows.

-Now, in its new premises in the Dymocks Building at 428 George Street Sydney, Crawford Gallery will broaden its scope to exhibit paintings, contemporary jewellery, works on paper, ceramics and photography.
+The new premises at 102-104 Northborne avenue, Bradden, Canberra will exhibit paintings, contemporary jewellery, works on paper, ceramics and photography.
 It also plans to exhibit unset gemstones and prehistoric tools.
 As a trained gemmologist with a passion for cut and uncut stones, Patricia Anderson hopes to interest collectors in such objects in an aesthetic environment.

 Greg Anderson’s architectural practice ARTEXT, based in Canberra and Sydney, has undertaken work in the residential, commercial and industrial arenas since 1980.